randyoyarzabal/plex_light/README.md

 before the trailers and pre-roll.
 It is therefore impossible to detect when a movie is about to start, unless you have a pre-roll, then this app will detect the end of that, and therefore turn off the lights before the movie starts.

-Long story short, leave `CONTROL_MODE` setting to `Basic` if you don't have trailers and pre-rolls enabled.
+Long story short, if you have trailer/pre-roll enabled, `CONTROL_MODE` should be set to `Advanced`, otherwise leave as `Basic` if you don't.

 ## Installation